rtwolfe/portfolio/README.md

 Code gets compiled.
 Databases get migrated.
 Infrastructure gets provisioned through declarative configs with validation and version control.
 But AI agents — the specs they're built from, the prompts they use, the tests that prove they work, the governance that keeps them safe — are still assembled by hand, shipped on instinct, and debugged in production.
 There's no compiler.
 No governance enforcement.
 No automated SDLC.
 No way to prove an agent won't go off-script next week.

-I built seven governance systems and seven automation tools to fix that — plus domain-specific platforms for regulated industries.
+I built seven governance systems and five automation & utility tools to fix that.
 The governance platform handles the full agent lifecycle — compilation, on-premises enforcement, security audit, fleet communication, governance reverse-engineering, and real-time monitoring.
-The tools automate the SDLC phases that feed into it:
+The tools automate the SDLC phases that feed into it — with compliance verification woven into every stage:

 - **Agentic compilation + governance** — Castellan compiles YAML specs into production-ready governed agents with constitutional governance, runtime guardrails, OWASP security auditing, multi-target deployment, and OpenClaw governance (transparent WebSocket proxy with skill supply chain scanning for the 247K-star open-source agent platform).
 18-framework compliance engine with typed models for EU AI Act, HIPAA, PCI-DSS v4.0, SOC 2, NIST, FedRAMP, CNSSP-12, DoD IL4/IL5, FINRA 2026, and more.
 Governance is structural — enforced at compile time, embedded in the deployed agent, monitored in production.
 Castellan includes three hardened Rust sub-components: **SENESCHAL** (on-premises runtime authority with 15-check policy gates, SPIFFE/SPIRE identity, FIPS 140-3 crypto, MLS messaging, CDS classification through TS/SCI), **vigil-edge** (5-dimensional governance scoring with z-score anomaly detection), and **Citadel-edge** (air-gapped policy management with CNSA 2.0 signing and compliance floors)
 - **Prompt SDLC + defense scanning** — Charlotte compiles prompts, Claude Code skills, and MCP servers through a 5-stage deterministic pipeline.
 89 security patterns across 22 categories including 35+ DoD-aligned patterns mapped to NIST 800-53 control families, STIG checklist export with CAT I–III severity, FIPS 140-3 compliance validation, MCP DoD hardening (mTLS, CAC, classification banners, non-root containers).
 Full SDLC automation for every prompt artifact